nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2022-01-17-sweettooth_inc.md

 ssh -p 2222 -L 8080:localhost:8080 uzJk6Ry98d8C@10.10.179.212
 ```

-Now, any request made to port 8080 of our local machine, will be directed towards port 8080 of the target machine.
+Now, any request made to port 8080 of our local machine, will be directed towards port 8080 of the container.

-Since I have `docker` installed on my local machine, I can then use it to run docker commands on the target (on port 8080).
+Since I have `docker` installed on my local machine, I can then use it to run docker commands on the container, by sending the commands to port 8080 on the container.

 Let's first list out running containers:

 ```
 docker -H tcp://localhost:8080 ps